-State Short ECE Certificate of Specialization - Family Child Care Degree Type
+Early Childhood Education State Short Cert. - Family Child Care

 Prerequisites for certificate of accomplishment options: qualifying test placement scores for ENGL 90 or READ 92 or above.

 To be eligible for either of the associate degrees or the certificates, students must earn at least a "C" grade (2.0) in all ECE core courses and a cumulative 2.0 grade point average.